camunda/camunda-docs-manual/README.md

-# The Camunda Platform Documentation Sources
+# The Camunda Platform Documentation Sources my cool fix

 This repository contains the sources of the Camunda Platform Documentation.